 I understand his logic and I’ve never been to Egypt, so it’s hard for me to criticize this issue too much.
 On the other hand, I’ve been to 44 out of 54 African countries, entering all of them overland in a car (which is more complicated than doing it on foot).
-I’ve climbed the tallest peak of every African country that I’ve visited.
+I’ve climbed the tallest peak in every African country that I’ve visited.
 I’ve had to bribe many Africans along the way.
 However, never have I had to spend more than $100 on any bribe.
 This $34,000 bribe is truly astronomical and sets off all sorts of red flags.

 When Lev asked Turbo (his Egyptian guide/fixer) if the $34,000 went to waste, “Turbo smiled.
 ‘Nope!
 It’s all good.’
 I knew what that smile meant: it had taken every penny to pay my minders, guides, and expenses; and he had had to move heaven and earth to get the police, army, security service, Ministries of Information, Tourism, Antiquities and Border on the side.”

 No, Lev, that’s not why Turbo was smiling.
 He was smiling because he’s thrilled that you’re such a sucker since he probably pocketed around $20,000.
 An Egyptian taxi driver won’t make that kind of money in one year, let alone in 45 days.